 Protect Your Child From Prescription Drug Use and Abuse

-Edited by Debbie, Charmed, Nate Pepperell, Doug Collins and 1 other
+Edited by Debbie, Charmed, Nate Pepperell, Doug Collins

 A girl named Angie heard a conversation between her parents that her brother was taking a medicine that controlled his appetite.
 She wanted to lose weight, so she began sneaking and taking her brother's pills.
 So they would not find out, she asked a friend to replace the pills who was using the same medication.
 Some kids reason that if the drugs are in the house and prescribed from a doctor, what the harm?